Gordon Chan Kum Tong

-Gordon Chan Kum Tong (born 3 January 2002) is an Australian international rugby league footballer who plays as a for the Canterbury-Bankstown Bulldogs in the NRL and for Samoa at international level.
+Gordon Chan Kum Tong (born 3 January 2002) is a Samoa international rugby league footballer who plays as a for the Canterbury-Bankstown Bulldogs in the NRL.

 He previously played for the Manly Warringah Sea Eagles.

 Playing career

 Early career

 Chan was originally a Canterbury junior from the Bankstown Bulls junior club.
 He then joined the Manly Harold Matthews Cup junior representative team.
 He later played for the Blacktown Workers Sea Eagles NSW Cup side.
 He also has a nickname of GCKT.
 He is of Samoan and Chinese descent.

 Manly Warringah Sea Eagles

 Chan made his first grade debut on round 26 of the 2023 NRL season, and converted a penalty kick for the Manly club in their 42–24 win against Canterbury.

 2024

 In July 2024, Chan re-signed with the club until the end of the 2025 season.He played ten games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.